In the midst of a deep, hyper-productive study session, you will inevitably find yourself wanting to jot something down. You could:

 c. add it directly to Lix.

-If you’re an avid Lix fan, you know all about staying focused by keeping all your notes in one place (in your digital books).
-But, if you’re new to Lix, I’m going to give you a rundown on how Lix’s note-taking feature has made my studies easier.
+If you’re an avid Lix fan, you know all about staying focused by keeping all your notes and comments in one place (in your digital books).
+But, if you’re new to Lix, I’m going to give you a rundown on how Lix’s Comment feature has made my studies easier.

 A new era of studying

 As a student prone to messes, I’ve pretty much ditched the whole analog thing and embraced digital tools as much as humanly possible, especially when it comes to studying.
-This means, I’ve waved goodbye to bulky binders, environmentally-friendless paper, and expensive study material.
-Using digital notes means doing more for your studies and doing it better.
+This means I’ve waved goodbye to bulky binders, environmentally-friendless paper, and expensive study material.
+Using digital comments and notes means doing more for your studies and doing it better.
 So, move over paper notebook—it’s digital for the win!

 Write your notes digitally